docknetwork/crypto-wasm-ts/README.md

 unrevealedMsgs.set(3, messages[3]);
 ```

-Since there is only 1 kind of proof, i.e. the knowledge of BBS signature and the signed attributes, there would be only 1 `Statement`.
+Since there is only 1 kind of proof, i.e. the knowledge of a BBS signature and the signed attributes, there would be only 1 `Statement`.

 ```ts
 import { Statement, Statements } from '@docknetwork/crypto-wasm-ts'